leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 Example: If using sublime text
 EDITOR='sublime --wait' bin/rails credentials:edit

 Your editor will automatically open `credentials.yml`.
-Add the AWS keys your downloaded earlier to this file, and close the editor.
+Add the AWS keys you downloaded earlier to this file, and close the editor.
 You can view the credentials at any time using
 `bin/rails credentials:show`

 We’re going to add an Avatar to a User.
 Open `models/user.rb` and add `has_one_attached :avatar`.